 Screw the Compact-Support into the joist through any one of the two pre-drilled holes in its base, and then use another screw through the slit in the top of the Cross-Beam and into the hole in the support below.
-In our standard kits, we supply one extra Compact-Support to use like this under every second Cross-Beam.
+In our standard kits, we supply Compact-Supports to use like this under every second Cross-Beam.
 You can space them out evenly or concentrate them in areas of highest footfall or loading.

 For more information on using Compact-Supports see our Frequently Asked Questions.

 Roll the top-up insulation between the Cross-Beams, making sure it fits snugly around the supports.
 Insulation rolls come in different widths, if yours are narrower than the gaps between the rows of Cross-Beams, then lay one roll right up next to the previous one, so there are no gaps along the edges, and tear small slits where the supports are, to allow the rolls to be positioned around the supports and hence to meet.
-The insulation springs back along the tear, so there are no gaps.
+The insulation should spring back along the tear, so there are no gaps.

 Secure the deck by screwing loft boards into the top of the Cross-Beams.
 The screws self-tap into the metal; there is no need to align the screws with the slots in the top of the Cross-Beams.
 You don’t need to stagger the boards; the deck is strong enough with them just laid next to each other.